Threshold for SOS2-to-binary reformulation

 large values (e.g., 1e8) can lead to numerical issues.

-The default value of 0 disables the reformulation.
-You can set the parameter to -1 to choose an automatic approach, or a large value to force reformulation.
+The default value of -1 chooses a threshold automatically.
+You should set the parameter to 0 to shut off SOS2 reformulation entirely, or a large value to force reformulation.

 For examples of how to query or modify parameter values from our different APIs, refer to our Parameter Examples.